LC-Linkous/reverse_engineering_notes/README.md

 Within each of those topics are a series of sub-topics, and then eventually some tools and examples.
 Sub-topics are not meant to be insular, and they often rely on information gathered by methods under the parent topic.

+As you become more adept at reverse engineering, you WILL need skills built across all four topics.
+Reverse engineering is not an insular field and often relies heavily on domain knowledge, hands-on skills, and the ability to do research quickly in order apraise the validity of an approach.
+These are all things that are built up over time.

-Clicking on a sub-topic block will redirect either to a subsection with more information on the topic, or the respective table if clicking a block listing tools.
+In the chart below, clicking on a sub-topic block will redirect either to a subsection with more information on the topic, or the respective table if clicking a block listing tools.
 These are not exhaustive lists and are meant as a starting point.
 There are undoubtedly other good tools that exist for specific purposes that may not have been included in this list.